 Compound this with another fact: our childish minds can’t fully comprehend–let alone appreciate–the sacrifices our parents had to make to get us to adulthood.

-Why it’s hard to understand our parents
+Why it’s hard to forgive your parents

-We need to be mature enough to understand and appreciate what our parents went through, and maturity requires 4 things:
+We need to be mature enough to understand and appreciate what our own parents went through, and maturity requires 4 things:

 - Reflection on that experience